jsmolka/blog/content/eggvance/progress-4.md

 }
 ```

 This problem can be eliminated with a quite simple solution.
-Every color read from the palette needs to be masked with 0x7FFF in order to clear the most significant bit.
+Every color read from the palette needs to be masked with 0x7FFF to clear the most significant bit.
 This prevents confusing transparent pixels with malformed white pixels (figure 3).

 ### Sprite tile restrictions

 This issue is another prime example for the 'most games don't use bitmaps, therefore I can't test them' category.
 If you compare both figures down below you will notice some strange, colorful pixels in the upper left corner of figure 6.
-Those are uninitialized sprites (or objects if you listen to Nintendo) which were wrongfully rendered by the emulator.
+Those are uninitialized sprites (or objects if you listen to Nintendo) that were wrongfully rendered by the emulator.

 {{<flex>}}
   {{<figure src="eggvance/pokemon-series.png" caption="Figure 5: Pokémon series">}}